Over the course of the past year, The Mesoamerica Center welcomed several volunteers and

-Olivia Armandroff, a recent graduate of Yale University, volunteered this summer to help organize the information associated with a set of original drawings by Merle Green Robertson.
+Olivia Armandroff, a recent graduate of Yale University, volunteered this summer to help organize the information associated with a set of original drawings by Merle Greene Robertson.
 The line drawings depict sculptures of Palenque, and were used in the publication of Robertson’s three-volume text “The Sculpture of Palenque.”
 The drawings are in the process of becoming part of The Mesoamerica Center’s collections and archives thanks to a generous donation.

 Muyy Nguyen began interning at The Mesoamerica Center last fall via the Bridging Disciplines Program in Museum Studies.
-She helped to create a digital database of the West Mexico artifacts within the Art & Art History Collectio.
+She helped to create a digital database of the West Mexico artifacts within the Art & Art History Collection.
 Nguyen returned in the spring with the Connecting Experience program, with Astrid Runggaldier as her faculty advisor, to continue her work on the database, making the collection more accessible for scholarly exploration.